alterebro/css-tooltip/readme.md

 $load-styles        : true !default; // false to remove the extra styles.
 ```

-Then you'll have to build the CSS file
+Then you'll have to build the CSS file:

 ## Development